pedropalmares/programmerjourney/content/post/blazor-forcing-parent-refresh-state-container.md

 +++
-title = "Forcing parent component to refresh when using a State container" description = "" author = "Pedro" date = 2020-07-24T17:00:28+01:00
+title = "Forcing parent component to refresh when using a State container in Blazor" description = "" author = "Pedro" date = 2020-07-24T17:00:28+01:00